 Nestled between the golden beaches of the western Mediterranean and the peaks of the Pyrénées, Languedoc-Roussillon offers up a rich mix of lively resorts, picturesque villages and flourishing vineyards.
 Whether you choose to pitch a tent up near Montpellier or opt for camping near Carcassonne, you’ll discover an outdoor escape is the best and most relaxing way to enjoy this delightful region.

-Popular places in Languedoc-Roussillon
+Camping Holidays in Languedoc-Roussillon

-Thanks to its unique position in between the mountains and the ocean, holidays in Languedoc-Roussillon really can see you having the best of both worlds.
+Thanks to its unique position in between the mountains and the ocean, camping holidays in Languedoc-Roussillon really can see you having the best of both worlds.

 It forms part of the balmy Occitanie region that’s known for its gorgeous beaches, rolling green hills and winemaking industry.
 The southern end of Languedoc-Roussillon - near the Spanish border - is where you’ll find the Pyrénées mountains as well as towns and attractions with strong Catalonian influences.
 To the north is the region’s long stretch of Mediterranean coastline that’s dotted with idyllic beaches and historic coastal cities like Montpellier.